iamirnet/xt.com/README.md

 [![Packagist Downloads](https://img.shields.io/packagist/dt/iamirnet/xtcom.svg?style=flat-square)](https://packagist.org/packages/iamirnet/xtcom)

 # PHP XT API
 This project is designed to help you make your own projects that interact with the [XT API](https://doc.xt.com/).
 You can stream candlestick chart data, market depth, or use other advanced features such as setting stop losses and iceberg orders.
-This project seeks to have complete API coverage including WebSockets.

 #### Installation
 ```